StefH/ProtoBufJsonConverter/PackageReadme.md

 - Convert a protobuf message to a JSON string using the proto definition file.
 - Convert a protobuf message to an object using the proto definition file.
 - Convert a JSON string or an object to a protobuf message using the proto definition file.
+- Get information about the package names, message types and C# namespaces in the proto definition file.

 ## Usage